secira/TargetCapital/replit.md

-# AI TradeBot - Flask Web Application
+# tCapital - Flask Web Application

 ## Overview

-AI TradeBot is a Flask-based web application that provides an AI-powered stock trading platform with portfolio analysis and algorithmic trading services.
+tCapital is a Flask-based web application that provides an AI-powered stock trading platform with portfolio analysis and algorithmic trading services.
 The application features a modern, responsive frontend with multiple service pages and a blog system for sharing trading insights.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Brand name: tCapital (changed from AI TradeBot on 2025-07-20)

 ## System Architecture